bodoba/valveControl/README.md

 **No security mechnisms  are provided**

 The assumptions is that the application interacts with a local mqtt broker.
-Remote access to the system needs to  controlled by other means.
+Remote access to the system needs to  be controlled by other means.

 **Only minimal safety mechanisms are provided**